Kase Filters Buying Guide - A guide to the best filters for you

 So now that you understand the filters, which system do you need?
 Here’s our review on each system so you can choose the one that best suits your needs:

-Pros and Cons of the Square Systems
+Pros and Cons of the Revolution Magnetic Filter Systems

 Pros: